yemmyharry/vending_machine/README.md

 This command uses `Gulp` to inline all the JavaScript and CSS files from the production build into a single minified file.

-### 📧 Contact

-The React and Tailwind CSS starter is written by [Amit Agarwal](https://www.labnol.org/about).
-It is now updated to support Tailwind CSS v2.0.

-If you have any questions or feedback, send an email at [amit@labnol.org](mailto:amit@labnol.org?subject=Tailwind+React).